Bald sea urchin disease shifts the surface microbiome on purple sea urchins in an aquarium/Experiment 6

 Curator: Omojokunoluwatomisin

-Description: Taxa have different abundances in microbiomes from samples collected from diseased sea urchins compared to recovered sea urchins
+Description: Taxa have different abundances in microbiomes from samples collected from diseased sea urchins compared to recovered and healthy sea urchins

 NCBI Quality ControlLinks